kennytilton/web-mx/doc/intro-clock.md

              :mx-dom (simple-clock)))
 ```

-As promised:
+And now we can connect the "unconventional choices" with concrete code:
 * _"in place" state:_ the clock widget holds its own state, which others can read or mutate reactively;
 * _property-to-property reactivity:_ the clock `content` consumed the clock `now` property, and the button handler altered the same property `now`;
-* _"global" state search and mutate:_ using `fmu` or other navigation utilities, widgets have unfettered access to application state.
+* _"global" state search and mutate:_ using `fmu` or other navigation utilities, widgets have unfettered access to application state; and

-So we have a clock we can check manually.
-Let us make it run automatically.
+* otherwise, it is just HTML.

+So far, so simple.
+Will it stay that way as we elaborate the app?

 #### The Running Clock
 Our clock is accurate, but requires manual intervention to see the latest time.
 Not fun.
-Let's set it up run by itself, at the user's option.
+Let's have it run by itself, at the user's option.
 Look for the crucial `ticking?` property below.

 ```clojure
 (declare start-stop-button)